VictorZoo/FCTP-Net/README.md

 # FCTP-Net
 A convolutional neural network for six-category fingerprint database.
+This is code for our paper "*Fingerprint Patterns Identification and Classification Approach Based on Convolutional Neural Networks*", published on "*Neural Computing and Applications*"

 We upload four netfiles (Alexnet, Lenet, Caffenet and our FCTP-Net).